uio-bmi/compairr/README.md

 The default is to compare amino acid sequences, but nucleotide sequences are compared if the `-n` or `--nucleotides` option is given.
+The accepted amino acid symbols are `ACDEFGHIKLMNPQRSTVWY`, while the accepted nucleotide symbols are `ACGTU`.
+Lower case letters are also accepted.
+The program will abort with an error message if any other symbol is encountered in a sequence, unless one specifies the `-u` or `--ignore-unknown` option, in which case CompAIRR will simply ignore that sequence.

 The user can specify whether 0, 1 or 2 differences are allowed when comparing sequences, using the option `-d` or `--differences`.
 To allow